loevlie/Second_Brain/content/index.md

 > [!tip]  [Click Here to Go Back to Denny's Portfolio Website](https://www.loevliedl.com)

 > [!caution]
-> This was made at the end of Feb 2024 so it is very much a work in progress.
+> This was made at the end of Sep 2024 so it is very much a work in progress.
 Check back for updates!
 >

 # Welcome to My Digital Brain 🧠

-Hello there! 👋 I'm Denny, a passionate Computer Vision Engineer in the exciting field of autonomous aerial robotics.
+Hello there! 👋 I'm Denny, a passionate AI researcher working on getting my M.S. in Computer Science at Tufts University.
 I'm deeply immersed in the world of machine learning, deep learning, and software development.
 My mission?
-To make a meaningful impact in the world through the power of ML.
+To make a meaningful impact in the world through applied ML and to push the boundaries of the field through research.

 ## About Me